MicrosoftDocs/minecraft-creator/creator/Documents/RTX_PBRTexturingGuide_Intro.md

 ### Metallic Map

-A Metallic map is a grayscale texture that determines which areas of a texture map look like a metal.
+A Metallic map is a grayscale texture that determines which areas of a texture map look like metal.

 - A pixel that is set to black is considered a value of `0` and the pixel is non-metallic.
 Grass, dirt, or tree bark are examples of non-metallic objects.
 - A pixel that is set to white is considered a value of `1` and will treat the pixel as 100% metal.
 Iron, gold, or copper are examples of metallic objects.